-27.0 The principal purpose of taxi and private hire licensing is to protect the public and promote public safety.
-In doing this the Council aims to provide the delivery of efficient, targeted and proportionate regulatory services to provide a positive
+- 28.1 The principal purpose of taxi and private hire licensing is to protect the public and promote public safety.
+In doing this the Council aims to provide the delivery of efficient, targeted and proportionate regulatory services to provide a positive approach to those regulated and promoting confidence in the service in the eyes of those that use it. - 28.2 When undertaking enforcement the Council will have regard to: The Regulators Code and the Council's Enforcement Policy and will take into account the seriousness of the breach and the possible consequences arising from it. - 28.3 A range of tools and powers including mystery shopping to ensure compliance will be used.
+Compliance assessment is ultimately to ensure that the driver or

-- approach to those regulated and promoting confidence ibn the service in the eyes of those that use it. - 27.1 In undertaking enforcement the Council will have regard to The Regulators Code and the Council's Enforcement Policy and will take into account the seriousness of the breach and the possible consequences arising from it. - 27.2 A range of tools and powers including mystery shopping to ensure compliance will be used.
-Compliance assessment is ultimately to ensure that the driver or operator is a "fit and proper" person to hold a licence and/or the vehicle is safe.
-The safety of passengers, pedestrians and other road sers is paramount. - 27.3 The Council has a procedure whereby the general public can submit service requests / complaints / concerns about licensed drivers and operators.
+- operator is a "fit and proper" person to hold a licence and/or the vehicle is safe.
+The safety of passengers, pedestrians and other road users is paramount. - 28.4 The Council has a procedure whereby the general public can submit service requests / complaints / concerns about licensed drivers and operators.
 This is accessible via the submission of a report form via the Council's website.
 In considering the most appropriate action to take in relation to a complaint, the credibility of both the complainant and the licence holder will be taken into account.
-In addition if anyone wishes to complain about the service provided by the Council there is a Complaints procedure available on the website. - 27.4 As well as responding to complaints from the public the Council will respond to referrals from other agencies and bodies. - 27.5 Referrals will be made to other agencies such as the Police, Disclosure and Barring Service, HM Customs & Excise and Adult and / or Child safeguarding teams as the Council may determine in each case. - 27.6 Council Officers will undertake proactive inspections and testing as either day to day activity or as part of programmed operations. - 27.7 Section 68 Local Government (Miscellaneous Provisions) Act 1976 contains the following provisions regarding fitness of hackney carriages and private hire vehicles: - Any authorised officer of the council in question or any constable shall have power at all reasonable times to inspect and test, for the purpose of ascertaining its fitness, any hackney carriage or private hire vehicle licensed by a district council, or - Any taximeter affixed to such a vehicle, and if he is not satisfied as to the fitness of the hackney carriage or private hire vehicle or as to the accuracy of its taximeter he may by notice in writing require the proprietor of the hackney carriage or private hire vehicle to make it or its taximeter available for further inspection and testing at such reasonable time and place as may be specified in the notice and suspend the vehicle licence until such time as such authorised officer or constable is so satisfied: - Provided that, if the authorised officer or constable is not so satisfied before the expiration of a period of two months, the said licence shall, by virtue of this section, be deemed to have been revoked and subsections (2) and (3) of section 60 of this Act shall apply with any necessary modifications.
+In addition if anyone wishes to complain about the service provided by the Council there is a Complaints procedure available on the website. - 28.5 As well as responding to complaints from the public the Council will respond to referrals from other agencies and bodies. - 28.6 Referrals will be made to other agencies: the Police, Disclosure and Barring Service, HM Customs & Excise and Adult and / or Child safeguarding teams as the Council may determine in each case. - 28.7 Council Officers will undertake proactive inspections and testing as either day to day activity or as part of programmed operations. - 28.8 Section 68 of The Local Government (Miscellaneous Provisions) Act 1976 contains the following provisions regarding fitness of hackney carriages and private hire vehicles: - Any authorised officer of the council in question or any constable shall have power at all reasonable times to inspect and test, for the purpose of ascertaining its fitness, any hackney carriage or private hire vehicle licensed by a district council, or - Any taximeter affixed to such a vehicle, and if he is not satisfied as to the fitness of the hackney carriage or private hire vehicle or as to the accuracy of its taximeter he may by notice in writing require the proprietor of the hackney carriage or private hire vehicle to make it or its taximeter available for further inspection and testing at such reasonable time and place as may be specified in the notice and suspend the vehicle licence until such time as such authorised officer or constable is so satisfied: - Provided that, if the authorised officer or constable is not so satisfied before the expiration of a period of two months, the said licence shall, by virtue of this section, be deemed to have been revoked and subsections (2) and (3) of section 60 of this Act shall apply with any necessary modifications.

-27.8 Licensing decisions are taken on the 'civil' standard of proof
+28.9 Licensing decisions are taken on the 'civil' standard of proof